Treating swallowing problems for oesophageal cancer

 Stretching (dilation)

-Your surgeon may offer this treatment if it is not possible to put a stent into the oesophagus.
+Instead of stenting, your surgeon may offer stretching or dilatation treatment.
 Using an endoscope, the surgeon passes a small dilator or expanding balloon into the oesophagus.
 This stretches the oesophagus and makes more space for food and fluid to pass through.
 Stretching may be done after radiotherapy or surgery.

 It is a simple and quick procedure.
-It may be done under a general anaesthetic or with medicine to make you feel sleepy (sedation).
+It may be done under a general anaesthetic, which means you are not awake when you have the procedure.
+Or you may have medicine to make you feel relaxed and sleepy (sedation).
 You may need to have the procedure more than once.
+There is a small risk that stretching the oesophagus may cause it to tear.
+If this happens, you will be treated in hospital.

 Laser treatment